Lars Tornstam (1943 – 2016)

 The theory of gerotranscendence describes a … perspective shift from a more materialistic and rational view of life to a more transcendental [one] … leading to significant changes in the way of perceiving self, relationships with other people and life as a whole …2

 According to Tornstam growing older and “into old age has its very own meaning and character, distinct from young adulthood or middle age.”
 In other words, there is ongoing personality development into old age.
-Interviews with individuals between 52 and 97 years old confirmed this idea, and led to his theory of gerotranscendence.
+Interviews with individuals between 52 and 97 years of age confirmed this idea, and led to his theory of gerotranscendence.
 Gerotranscendent individuals are those who develop new understandings of: 1) the self; 2) relationships to others; and 3) the cosmic level of nature, time, and the universe.
 Specific changes that occur include:

 Level of Self